However, there’s still a lot we don’t know about the safety and effectiveness of cannabis in treating symptoms of fibromyalgia.

 Few studies have focused exclusively on pain associated with fibromyalgia.

-In contrast, a 2018 study of 25 people with fibromyalgia compared the pain-relieving effects of four types of marijuana, each of which had different THC and CBD contents.
-One of the four types of marijuana was a placebo which contained neither THC nor CBD.
+One of the four types of cannabis was a placebo which contained neither THC nor CBD.

-More research is required to understand whether medical marijuana really is an effective treatment for pain associated with fibromyalgia.
+More research is required to understand whether medical cannabis really is an effective treatment for pain associated with fibromyalgia.

 The 2018 review from NAP referenced in the previous section concluded that there’s a moderate amount of evidence that cannabis-related products can help improve sleep in people with fibromyalgia in the short term.

-Finally, a 2010 study investigated the effects of nabilone, a synthetic drug with effects similar to those of marijuana.
+Finally, a 2010 study investigated the effects of nabilone, a synthetic drug with effects similar to those of cannabis.
 The researchers found that nabilone helped improve sleep among people with fibromyalgia.

-Research examining the effectiveness of marijuana in treating other symptoms associated with fibromyalgia is limited.
+Research examining the effectiveness of cannabis in treating other symptoms associated with fibromyalgia is limited.

 More clinical studies are needed to come to any conclusions.

-Based on the research above, medical marijuana might be able to help manage pain and sleep disturbances associated with fibromyalgia.
+Based on the research above, medical cannabis might be able to help manage pain and sleep disturbances associated with fibromyalgia.

-If you’re thinking about using medical marijuana to treat fibromyalgia, speak to your doctor.
-Marijuana can interfere with medication you might already be taking.
+If you’re thinking about using medical cannabis to treat fibromyalgia, speak to your doctor.
+Cannabis can interfere with medication you might already be taking.

-Your doctor can help you weigh the risks and potential benefits of using marijuana for fibromyalgia.
+Your doctor can help you weigh the risks and potential benefits of using cannabis for fibromyalgia.
 They can also tell you whether it’s legally available in your area.

-Don’t use marijuana if you’re pregnant or nursing.
+Don’t use cannabis if you’re pregnant or nursing.
 THC can pass through the placenta and breast milk to your baby, and it poses risks to developing fetuses and babies.

 Avoid smoking around children, pregnant women, and pets.